GavinWang-2024/UFC_stats_scraper/README.md

 ### 1. `format_event_name(event_name, date_str)`

-This function formats the event name and date string as follows:
+Formats the event name and date string as follows:
 - Removes extra spaces and converts the name to lowercase.
 - Replaces spaces with hyphens.
 - Removes colons from the name.

 If the event name contains "ufc-fight-night":
-- It attempts to extract the date portion using regular expressions and formats it consistently (e.g., "October-06-2024").
+- Attempts to extract the date portion using regular expressions and formats it consistently (e.g., "October-06-2024").
-- If date extraction fails, it sets the date to "unknown-date".
+- Date extraction fails, it sets the date to "unknown-date".

 The function checks the length of the formatted name:
-- If it contains more than two parts, it joins the first two parts with a hyphen.
+- Contains more than two parts, it joins the first two parts with a hyphen.
-- If it contains fewer than two parts, it retains the remaining part.
+- Contains fewer than two parts, it retains the remaining part.

 Finally, it returns the formatted event name with the date appended using a hyphen (e.g., `ufc-fight-night-october-06-2024`).